Bill O'Neill (media): Early life and education

 In 1952, he commenced a six-year apprenticeship as a hand and machine compositor with Truth and Sportsman, publisher of the Sydney Daily Mirror.

+Career

-After completing his apprenticeship and military draft commitment in the Australian Army, he traveled to the United States, where in 1958, he joined the International Typographical Union in San Francisco.
+After completing his apprenticeship and military draft commitment in the Australian Army, O'Neill traveled to the United States, where in 1958, he joined the International Typographical Union in San Francisco.
 He also worked for a time in Canada and was employed with The Vancouver Sun when, in 1958, it merged with the other major newspaper, The Province.

-He returned to Australia and the Daily Mirror as a Linotype operator just before the company was bought by Rupert Murdoch.
+He returned to Australia and the Daily Mirror as a Linotype operator just before the company was bought by Rupert Murdoch in May 1960.

-He brought an interest in trade unionism with him from America and became a vice president of the New South Wales branch of the Printing Industries Employees' Union of Australia.
+O'Neill brought an interest in trade unionism with him from America and became a vice president of the New South Wales branch of the Printing Industries Employees' Union of Australia.
 Disenchanted with union politics, he joined a research and development team within Murdoch's News Limited and after a short time was selected to lead the company's industrial relations.
 In 1981 he was sent to London to negotiate with the Fleet Street unions.
 A successful agreement allowed Rupert Murdoch to purchase The Times and Sunday Times.
 O'Neill and fellow British negotiator, John Collier, were named Joint General Managers of Times Newspapers Limited and appointed to its board.

 In 1983 he negotiated with the print unions for their entry to the new print center at Wapping.
-Talks broke down and he took over duties in New York as Vice President/Labor Relations at News America.
+Talks broke down and he took over duties in New York as vice president/labor relations at News America.
 His responsibilities involved the New York Post, the Boston Herald, the San Antonio Express-News and the Chicago Sun-Times.

 In 1985 he was sent back to London to again negotiate with the print unions regarding Wapping.
 These talks were unsuccessful and led to the 13-month-long Wapping dispute.

-Most of 1986 saw him fulfilling the role of General Manager at the New York Post and meeting with the British unions in an attempt to bring the strike to an end.
+Most of 1986 saw him fulfilling the role of general manager at the New York Post and meeting with the British unions in an attempt to bring the strike to an end.
 The strike finally came to an end of February 6, 1987.
-At the beginning of 1987 he took over as Managing Director of News International, responsible for The Times, the Sunday Times, The Sun, the News of the World and later, the Today newspaper.
+At the beginning of 1987 he took over as managing director of News International, responsible for The Times, the Sunday Times, The Sun, the News of the World and later, the Today newspaper.
 He was appointed to the News Corporation Board of Directors that year and served until 1990.
 He transferred management of News International to Gus Fischer and returned to the United States at the beginning of 1990 to lead News Corporation's global human resources program.